-Distribution: Occurring east of the Cascades crest from central Washington southward; southern British Columbia to California, east to Idaho and Nevada.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to California, east to Idaho and Nevada.

 Habitat: Sagebrush desert and open slopes at low to moderate elevations.